We are in the process of updating this page. If you are a student org representative, reach out to us to update your org's information.

 Information and Library Science Student Association (ILSSA)

-ILSSA officers are liaisons between SILS students and faculty, alumni and the Graduate & Professional Student Federation.
+ILSSA officers are liaisons between SILS students, faculty, alums, and the Graduate & Professional Student Government.
 The organization provides a forum for discussion and action relating to school policies and issues and plans social events and career investigation opportunities.
 They inform students and faculty of current activities and issues.
 All SILS students are automatically ILSSA members.

 Contact ILSSA at firstname.lastname@example.org